oceanicsdotio/oceanics.io/README.md

-Use `sh build-wasm.sh` to compile rust to webassembly and generate javascript bindings.
+Use `yarn run build-wasm` to compile rust to webassembly and generate javascript bindings.

 `Cargo.toml` describes the rust dependencies